 In total, he spent five seasons with Borussia Monchengladbach, scoring 46 goals in 182 appearances.
-He can now be found in the famous yellow of Dortmund and scoring tap-ins at Euro 2020.
+He’s since enjoyed three and a half years at Borussia Dortmund and is now on loan with PSV Eindhoven.

-The full-back burst onto the scene with Brighton earlier this season and there was talk of an England call-up before an injury cruelly ended his campaign early.
+The full-back burst onto the scene with Brighton a few years back and there was talk of an England call-up before an injury cruelly ended his campaign early.